Good and bad news for New Zealand sport after Government's MIQ announcement; Super Rugby Pacific in doubt - NZ Herald

 "Sporting teams have been able to train while they're in MIQ so the difference between being in MIQ or a bespoke arrangement isn't actually that significant."

-"Like many other national sports organisations and businesses, we have been waiting for some direction around what the plan is for the re-opening of New Zealand's borders," Lendrum said.
+"Like many other national sports organisations and businesses, we have been waiting for some direction around what the plan is for the re-opening of New Zealand's borders," Lendrum said in a statement.

 "We are now digesting today's Government announcement and what it means for New Zealand Rugby and our competitions in 2022.
 Today's news has the potential to specifically affect the Super Rugby Pacific competition given it is scheduled to kick off on February 18.